spdx/spdx-3-model/model/Core/Properties/originalNamespaces.md

 ## Summary

-Provides a NamespaceMap representing the NamspaceMap used for the original serialization of an SpdxDocument.
+Provides a NamespaceMap representing the NamespaceMap used for the original serialization of an SpdxDocument.

 ## Description